The Wake Forest Law Review is incredibly excited to present the 2023 Symposium: Leading Change in the Legal Profession.

 - 9:00 – 9:15 AM: Opening Remarks

-- 9:15 – 10:30 AM – Session One: Experiential Education and Lawyer Development – Luke Bierman, Kendall Kerew, Timothy Floyd, and Maria Savasta-Kennedy.
+- 9:15 – 10:30 AM – Session One: Experiential Education and Lawyer Development – Luke Bierman (Elon School of Law), Kendall Kerew (Georgia State College of Law), Timothy Floyd (Mercer School of Law), and Maria Savasta-Kennedy (University of North Carolina School of Law).

 - The “Experiential Education and Lawyer Development” panel will explore the history of experiential education in law schools; the current status of experiential education in American legal education; and the role of experiential education, including clinics, externships, simulations, and more in shaping the professional identity of law students and lawyers.
 This panel will highlight the importance of experiential education in preparing law students to become the kind of lawyers our world needs.

-- 10:40 – 11:50 AM – Session Two: Professional Identity Formation of Law Students – Lisle Baker, Janice Craft, Neil Hamilton, and Ruth Pearce
+- 10:40 – 11:50 AM – Session Two: Professional Identity Formation of Law Students – Lisle Baker (Suffolk Law School), Janice Craft (University of Richmond School of Law), Neil Hamilton (St. Thomas Law School/Holloran Center for Ethical Leadership in the Professions), and Ruth Pearce (ALLE LLC).

 - The “Professional Identity Formation of Law Students” panel will consider the ABA’s recent changes to Standard 303, which will require law schools to aid students in the development of a professional identity, to help students recognize bias, and to develop students’ cross-cultural competence, while also engaging broader questions regarding the proper role and scope of legal education in developing leadership and character capacities of students.